corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/flow-state-machines.md

     tx.addCommand(command, assetForSale.state.data.owner.owningKey)

     // We set the transaction's time-window: it may be that none of the contracts need this!
-    // But it can't hurt to have one. val currentTime = serviceHub.clock.instant()
+    // But it cannot hurt to have one. val currentTime = serviceHub.clock.instant()
     tx.setTimeWindow(currentTime, 30.seconds)